The best places to travel in June

 Editor’s tip: Manarola is a great place to take ferries to the other villages, and spot dolphins.

 Into hiking?
-Take the 13km trail from Riomaggiore to Portovenere.
+Take the 8 miles (13km) trail from Riomaggiore to Portovenere.
 Beginning with a long ascent, it leads through pine forests to the 15th-century Sanctuary of Montenero before descending to Portovenere in dramatic style.

 Want to stay in Vernazza?
-The stunning Santa Marta Rooms are set in the town's historic centre, 150 metres from the sea.
+The stunning Santa Marta Rooms are set in the town's historic center, very close to the sea.

 best places to go with kids Atlantic Puffin, Fratercula arctica, with selective focus and diffused green grass background, Skomer Island, Pembrokeshire, West Wales, UK